-Nineteen-year old Gertrude Nichols and her family had recently migrated from North Carolina and she had begun work as a domestic in Bellevue, an industrial area on the Ohio River northwest of Pittsburgh.
+Nineteen-year old Gertrude Nichols and her family had recently migrated from North Carolina and she had begun work as a domestic in Bellevue, an early streetcar suburb on the Ohio River northwest of Pittsburgh.

 Angelo Jackson, an older South Carolina-born man who migrated to Pittsburgh after his wife died, worked as a gardener and handyman in nearby Sewickley.

 After spending time together at Nichols’ Maple Avenue home on October 24, 1905, the couple quarreled over mutual jealousies.
 Those quarrels escalated, fueled by alcohol, and Jackson shot Nichols on the sidewalk in front of her home.

 Jackson fled, and was arrested later that evening; he confessed to police.
 Nichols survived long enough to identify Jackson as her shooter to friends.